In this article, you’ll discover how to use long-tail keywords to drive more traffic to your website.

 Long tail keywords are keywords containing three or more words.
 They typically have relatively low search volume but they also have low competition.
 And that’s why they are the best keywords to target if you run a small business and/or have low domain authority.

 - Why they are easier to rank for than normal keywords

-Before we go any further let's talk about the theory of the long tail.
+Before we go any further let’s talk about the long tail.

-Chris Anderson is a journalist who has worked for the Economist and WIRED magazine.
-In 2001 he wrote an article titled ‘The Long Tail’ in which he argued that our economy is shifting from a mass market focused on ‘one-size-fits-all’ products to a market dominated by millions of niches.
+In 2001, journalist Chris Anderson wrote an article titled ‘The Long Tail’.
+He argued that our economy is shifting from a mass market focused on ‘one-size-fits-all’ products to a market dominated by millions of niches.

 Traditional retail economics, where bricks-and-mortar stores had limited shelf space, meant that retailers could only stock big-selling items.

 But with the emergence of Amazon and other online retailers, shelf-space was a thing of the past.